Govee Partners With IDC To Discuss The Impact Of Smart Lighting And The Future Of Smart Living In A New Whitepaper

 (MENAFN- PR Newswire)

-When consumers bring alternative smart and colored lighting into their homes, they are often doing more for themselves than home decor.
-They are taking steps to regulate the body within the home, neutralizing the effects of standard home lighting that can be harsh and unpleasant, both physically and psychologically.

-The new report suggests that when consumers incorporate colored lighting into their homes, it can help improve both functionality and emotional well-being.
-This is because warm lighting promotes relaxation and social connection, while standard, cool lighting - often found in homes by default - boosts alertness and focus.
-Additionally, circadian lighting systems, which mimic natural light cycles, support better sleep and reduce stress.
+IDC's 2024-2028 forecast, global shipments of smart lighting devices will surpass $5 billion by 2028, driven by consumer demand for intuitive, energy-efficient, and aesthetically versatile solutions.
+Smart lighting not only enhances functionality but also promotes well-being through technologies like circadian lighting systems, which mimic natural light cycles to improve sleep and reduce stress.

-Key players in the smart lighting industry, like Govee, are capitalizing on these new findings by developing new solutions with advanced technologies such as RGBICWW and its proprietary LumenBlend TM.
-These technologies seamlessly integrate warm white and dynamic colored lighting to ensure a refined and precise experience.
+Govee are advancing smart lighting with technologies such as RGBICWW and proprietary LumenBlend TM, seamlessly blending warm white and dynamic colors for a refined experience.
+Govee's smart lighting combines visually striking designs with effortless customization through with Dreamview

-Govee smart lighting not only offers visually striking lighting designs, but also allows users to effortlessly customize their lighting to suit their moods, in-and-out of home schedule, and daily preferences with Govee's Dreamview

 Govee is dedicated to enhancing every corner of the home and Bring Color to Daily Life with vibrant ambient lighting.
 By creating connections with users on both practical and emotional levels, Govee strives to make everyday moments more vibrant and enjoyable.